-If you have an high deductible health insurance plan, I highly recommend opening an HSA as soon as possible – you will save a lot of money on taxes, and you have the opportunity to use the plan as another way to invest.
+If you have a high deductible health insurance plan, I highly recommend opening an HSA as soon as possible – you will save a lot of money on taxes, and you have the opportunity to use the plan as another way to invest.

 How an HSA Works

 In some ways, an HSA is like an IRA.
-Your contributions are tax deductible (like a Traditional IRA), regardless of your income limits, and your withdrawals are tax free (like a Roth IRA), provided they are made for qualifying health care expenses.
+Your contributions are tax-deductible (like a Traditional IRA), regardless of your income limits, and your withdrawals are tax-free (like a Roth IRA), provided they are made for qualifying health care expenses.

-Your contributions can be maintained in a health savings account in a variety of funds, including an interest bearing account similar to a savings account (though sometimes with better interest rates), or you can invest your funds in stocks, bonds, or other investments.
+Your contributions can be maintained in a health savings account in a variety of funds, including an interest-bearing account similar to a savings account (though sometimes with better interest rates), or you can invest your funds in stocks, bonds, or other investments.